astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

   AND major_version = 1;
 ```

-`cqlsh` will reply with the interface id
+`cqlsh` will reply with the interface id:

 ```
  interface_id